HosseinDvz/Lambda_Everywhere/readme.md

 1️⃣ Upload a `.txt` file of websites to an S3 bucket.
 2️⃣ Lambda triggers a Glue job to chunk the list into manageable parts.
 3️⃣ Glue sends SQS messages for each chunk.
-4️⃣ Once chunking is complete and the number of chunks is known, **Glue triggers a Lambda function that creates an ECS service with the number of tasks equal to the number of chunks**.
-Glue performs three key jobs: **chunking the uploaded file, sending SQS messages for each chunk, and triggering the Lambda function to create the ECS service**.
+4️⃣ Once chunking is complete and the number of chunks is known, Glue triggers a Lambda function that creates an ECS service with the number of tasks equal to the number of chunks.
+Glue performs three key jobs: chunking the uploaded file, sending SQS messages for each chunk (which trigger the Lambda scraper function), and triggering the Lambda function to create the ECS service.
 Since ECS task creation takes time, scraping and ECS task creation proceed in parallel.

-The ECS service runs a **worker container** that continuously listens to the SQS queue:
+The ECS service runs a worker that continuously listens to the SQS queue:

 ```python
 """